EngBaz/Interactive-PDF-Chatbot/README.md

 # Conversational Retrieval Agent

-This end-to-end project presents an example of a Q&A chatbot for extracting information from an PDF document or CSV file.
+This end-to-end project presents an example of a Q&A chatbot for extracting information from a PDF document or a CSV file.
 To run it, follow the below steps.

 1. Create a virtual enviromnent
     ```console